peterbud/nuxt-query/README.md

 That's it!
 You can now use Nuxt Query in your Nuxt app ✨

-## Module Options

-- `autoImports`: Boolean or an array of Vue Query composable names to be auto-imported (default: false).
-- `devtools`: Boolean flag to enable Nuxt DevTools integration (default: true).
-- `queryClientOptions`: Object to configure the QueryClient from @tanstack/vue-query (optional).

 ## Module Hooks

-Nuxt Query provides a hook that you can use in your application if you need a more complex setup for Vue Query, like custom query client with onSuccess or onError handlers, which would not be possible to configure with the options available in the `nuxt.config.ts`.
+Nuxt Query provides a hook that you can use in your application if you need a more complex setup for Vue Query, like custom query client with centralized `onSuccess` or `onError` handlers, which would not be possible to configure with the options available in the `nuxt.config.ts`.

-The hook is called `nuxt-query:configure` and you can use it in a plugin to return a custom `QueryClient` object:
+The hook is called `nuxt-query:configure` and you can use it in a plugin to return a custom `QueryClient` object in the following way:

 ```typescript
 // plugins/nuxt-query.ts